 New meter or service connection Your REP first, then TDU REP initiates the request; TDU does the physical installation.

-Contract expiring Your REP or broker You need a new contract before the current one ends to avoid holdover rates.
+Contract expiring Your REP or broker Renew before the end date to avoid holdover rates.

 Business owner on phone dealing with electricity provider